DhrutiM39/bob-ai-hackathon-TeachNexa/README.md

 ## 🎯 Problem Statement

-> In 2–3 sentences: What problem does your project solve?
-Who experiences this problem?

 College professors and educators often spend significant time converting a syllabus into a complete, structured course with lectures, explanations, study materials, assessments, and revision resources.
 Students may receive fragmented or inconsistent learning content, while faculty struggle to provide personalized and continuously updated learning support within limited time and resources.